Top 10 Work Values Employers Look For

 Employers look for employees who require little supervision and direction to get the work done in a timely and professional manner.
 Supervisors who hire self-motivated employees do themselves an immense favor.
 Self-motivated employees require very little direction from their supervisors.

-Once a self-motivated employee understands his/her responsibility on the job, they will do it without any prodding from others.
+Once a self-motivated employee understands their responsibility on the job, they will do it without any prodding from others.

 Motivated to Grow and Learn